google/google-authenticator-libpam/README.md

 # Google Authenticator PAM module

-Example PAM module demonstrating two-factor authentication.
+Example PAM module demonstrating two-factor authentication for logging into servers via SSH, OpenVPN, etc…

+This project is not about logging in to Google, Facebook, or other TOTP/HOTP second factor systems, even if they recommend using the Google Authenticator apps.

 [![Build Status](https://travis-ci.org/google/google-authenticator-libpam.svg?branch=master)](https://travis-ci.org/google/google-authenticator-libpam)